-- 38.1 Nominations by academic units for employment of an academic staff with the rank of professor shall be approved by the Senate. - 38.2 Nominations by academic units for employment of an academic staff with the rank of assistant or associate professor shall be approved by the College with the oversight of the Office of the AVP. - 38.3 The SRAPC shall propose to the Senate rules and regulations pertaining to academic rank assignment at the time of employment.
+38.1.
+Nominations by academic units for employment of an academic staff with the rank of professor shall be processed in accordance with Articles 25.4 and 102.1.8 of this Legislation and be approved by the Senate.
+The EC may decide that the applicant be

+- 38.2.
+Nominations by academic units for employment of an academic staff with the rank of assistant or associate professor shall be approved by the College with the oversight of the Office of the AVP. - 38.3.
+The SRAPC shall propose to the Senate rules and regulations pertaining to academic rank assignment at the time of employment.